-The currently most favoured way in industrial applications to achieve such a model of hierarchy is to use a sufficiently fine parameterized model and then apply model order reduction (MOR) techniques to tune this fine level to the accuracy, complexity and computational speed needed in simulation and parameter optimization.
+The currently most favored way in industrial applications to achieve such a model of hierarchy is to use a sufficiently fine parameterized model and then apply model order reduction (MOR) techniques to tune this fine level to the accuracy, complexity, and computational speed needed in simulation and parameter optimization.

 Although the mathematical models differ strongly in different applications and industrial sectors, there is a common framework via an appropriate representation of the physical model.